zeljkoobrenovic/grounded-architecture/_posts/2023-02-07-appendix-hiring.markdown

 <br>
 ## Hiring Process

-Developing and hiring architects requires **constantly raising the bar** to ensure a strong and diverse team structure.
-Having more architects does not necessarily leads to a better team.
-Having good **alignment and diversity of perspectives** is even more important for an architecture team than for other groups.
+Developing and hiring architects requires **consistently raising the bar** to build a strong and diverse team.
+Simply adding more architects does not automatically create a better architecture function.
+What matters more is **alignment, judgment, and diversity of perspective**.

 <div class="quote">
 It is vital to take more active ownership of hiring architects.
 Due to the vast diversity of how companies define the architect's role, recruiters may need help understanding the role's requirements.